Candle Pass & Little Easter

 (You can download this free table setting activity here.
 If you laminate it and use Velcro dots, your child can match the table setting over and over again.
 Or simply cut out the pieces and ask the child to practice placing the items in the correct places!)

-When the kids are older, I hope to start "candle pass" prayer, just as I experienced with the group I traveled to Africa with.
+When the kids are older, I hope to start "candle pass" prayer, just as I experienced with the group I traveled with to Africa.
 Each person takes turns sharing words of gratitude and prayer intentions before passing the candle to the next person.
 Super simple, but something about passing a candle is so powerful!

 Popular Posts